kyma-project/kyma/resources/knative-serving-crds-init/README.md

 ## Overview

 >**NOTE**: This is an experimental module.

-This chart includes a pre install hook to delete the old CRDs before installing new CRDs.
+This chart includes a pre-install hook used to delete the old CRDs before installing new CRDs.